 Aligned with the University's commitment to equality and diversity, this module supports equality of opportunity for students from all backgrounds and learning needs.
 Using the VLE, material will be presented electronically in formats that allow flexible access and manipulation of content.
 This module complies with University regulations and guidance on inclusive learning and teaching practice.
-This module has lab-based teaching and as such students are advised to speak to the Module Co-ordinator to ensure that specialist assistive equipment, support provision and adjustment to assessment practice can be put in place, in accordance with the University's policies and regulations.
+Specialist assistive equipment, support provision and adjustment to assessment practice in accordance with the University's policies and regulations.